top of page

 The cottage was originally part of the adjoining property, Balls Farm, a 400 year old listed farmhouse which features in literature on the Fosseway, the famous Roman road which runs from Lincolnshire to Exeter.
 We are a small family living in Balls Farm.
 Balls Farm no longer runs as an active working farm but both properties benefit from being surrounded by the fields it once owned.

 Relax and unwind whilst watching cows peacefully graze, and enjoy the wildlife including our friendly robin, a family of goldfinch and wild deer.
 We also often hear local owls and you might see a bat or two.
-The cottage is situated at the end of a long private drive through a field off of the A358.
+The cottage is situated at the end of a long private drive through the neighbouring farmers field off of the A358.

 AMENITIES